drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-lesson.md

 The main advantage for Digital Humanists is that TEI is the *de facto* standard in the discipline.
 Hence, there are many resources, conferences and experienced colleagues to call on.
 TEI has been around for over twenty years, so there is probably some mark-up in it somewhere that already meets your needs!

-*There will be a time-out here for you to explore the [TEI guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/) and for us to discuss them further.*
+*There will be a time-out here for you to explore the [TEI guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/) and for us to discuss them further.
+There will be time to pursue in-depth questions in this afternoon's final session.*

 If you do use TEI then catch up with the archive of the [Journal of the Text Encoding Initiative](https://journal.tei-c.org/journal/) and subscribe to the [TEI mailing list](https://listserv.brown.edu/archives/cgi-bin/wa?A0=TEI-L).